-A true companion for Mediterranean cuisine, Château de Bellet’s rosé is made from Braquet, a light-colored, aromatic, and very refined grape variety native to Nice.
+A true companion to Mediterranean cuisine, Château de Bellet’s rosé is made from Braquet, a Nice-native grape variety that is light in color, aromatic, and very refined.
 This “château” cuvée offers floral aromas on both the nose and the palate.
-The fruity notes of orange are striking, as is the finish, which is supported by fine tannins and a lovely minerality.
+The fruity notes of orange are remarkable, as is the finish, which is supported by fine tannins and a lovely minerality.

-Buy Château de Bellet wines at the best prices in a private sale!
+Buy Château de Bellet wines at the best price through a private sale!

 Starting at €99 on your first order